 - 1 Tbsp cornstarch

-- 1 Tbsp all-purpose flour or gluten free flour
+- 1 Tbsp all-purpose flour (more cornstarch for gluten free)

 - salt and freshly cracked pepper